-Despite initially thinking a sit start might not be possible due to the lack of footholds, Core eventually discovered a beta that made the link up possible.
-Over the course of four months, Core worked the moves, trips to the cave becoming increasingly more frequent in an effort dial in the beta for each move, despite the skin-shedding nature of the razor-sharp crimps.
+Despite initially thinking a sit start might not be possible due to the lack of footholds, Core eventually discovered a beta that made the link-up possible.
+Over the course of four months, Core worked the moves, trips to the cave becoming increasingly more frequent in an effort to dial in the beta for each move, despite the skin-shedding nature of the razor-sharp crimps.

-As winter conditions started to set in over December 2007 and the cave and its hugely condition-dependent crimps were becoming unworkable.
+As winter conditions started to set in over December 2007 in the cave, its hugely condition-dependent crimps were becoming unworkable.
 During one of his winter attempts, Core accidentally broke a hold in the start sequence, the most difficult part of the problem.
 Worried that he might cause further damage to the boulder, and lose the possibility of a sit-start link up forever, Core decided to wait for a better weather window.